eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/base.protocol.md

 2. The [=Verifier=] MUST assert that the `aud` claim is set to the [=Verifier=] [=DID=].
 3. The [=Verifier=] MUST validate the signature of the Self-Issued ID token by using a key obtained from the resolved `sub` DID Document. [=DID=] resolution is performed according to the [=DID=] Method specified by the `sub` claim.
 The resolved DID document is processed to retrieve the value of the `verificationMethod` property.
+   - The signing key MUST have `capabilityInvocation` verification relationship with the DID.
+   - If no `kid` token header is specified and the `verificationMethod` property contains one entry and the entry has the `capabilityInvocation` verification relationship, the verification method is used.
-If no `kid` token header is specified and the `verificationMethod` property contains one entry, the verification method is used.
-If a `kid` token header is specified, the verification material from the entry corresponding the `kid` token header is used.
-If no matching entry is found, the token is rejected.
+   - If no `kid` token header is specified and the `verificationMethod` property contains more than one entry, the token is rejected.
+   - If a `kid` token header is specified, the verification material from the entry corresponding the `kid` token header is used.
+Furthermore, this verification material MUST have `capabilityInvocation` verification relationship.
+   - If no matching entry is found, the token is rejected.
 4. The [=Verifier=] MUST assert that the `sub` claim value equals the `id` property in the DID Document.
 5. The [=Verifier=] MUST assert the `nbf` claim if present.
 The [=Verifier=] MAY allow for some leeway to account for clock skew.